Where to set up a Multinational Business – Part 4: Europe

 Malta companies are also used for global e-commerce businesses to leverage the vast amount of payment processing options available across the EU.

-Malta costs to obtain and administrate licenses are one of the lowest in the European Union and passportable across EU territory.
+Malta costs for obtaining and administrating licenses are some of the lowest in the European Union and passportable across EU territory.
 This makes Malta an attractive jurisdiction to establish businesses related to financial services, e-gaming, shipping, airline, investment funds or for companies looking to raise capital.

 With regard to banking, it is becoming increasingly difficult for companies incorporated in Malta to open local bank accounts, especially for companies without EU ownership and a physical presence in Malta.
 In some cases, it can take months to get a corporate account opened.